-Chris
+• Chris

-We can extract the capacity for the "English Language Chat Group" (5) and "English Language Voice Group" (11) from the pacing data.
+We can extract the capacity for the "English Language Chat Group" (5) from the pacing data.

-In the decision workflow, it is possible to engage Chris on the chat or web callback channel.
-It is also possible to show him a modified invitation, where he can explicitly choose chat or web callback.
+In the decision workflow, it is possible to engage Chris on the chat channel.
+It is also possible to show him a modified invitation, where he can explicitly choose chat or, for example, email.

-Merijn
+• Merijn

-We can extract the capacity for the "Dutch Language Chat Group" (0) and "Dutch Language Voice Group" (5) from the pacing data.
+We can extract the capacity for the "Dutch Language Chat Group" (0) from the pacing data.

-In the decision workflow, it is possible to engage Merijn on the web callback channel only.
+In the decision workflow, it is not possible to engage Merijn on the chat channel.